 Skip to main content

-Planning a holiday has never been easier, however, fraudsters can create convincing looking scam websites or create fake profiles on accommodation booking websites.
-Social media pages and advertisements are also increasingly being used for these holiday scams, which have their own risks.
-However, there are some steps that you can take to protect yourself.
+We all love to take some time to get away from our busy lives, and planning a holiday has never been easier.
+Unfortunately, fraudsters can create convincing looking scam websites or fake profiles on accommodation booking websites.
+Social media pages and advertisements are also increasingly being used for holiday scams which have their own risks.
+Luckily, there are some steps that you can take to protect yourself so you can still get that break you deserve.

 Use reputable and official booking websites